BE-Webdesign/wp-graphql-docs/working-with-menus.md

 }
 ```

 Yup, it really is that simple.
 This query will retrieve each registered menu's name, and active menu's items.
 If the active menu has no items, the \`items\` field will resolve to \`null\` and if the registered menu does not have an active menu that field will resolve to \`null\`.
 This inherent \`null\` in GraphQL is very useful.

-You may be asking, "how do I get nested menu items", at this current time, WP GraphQL does not support those kind of queries.
+You may be asking, "how do I get nested menu items"?
+At this current time, WP GraphQL does not support those kind of queries.